yithanglee/netsphere/README.md

 if at 0.001, create_buy_order

++ can use the order transaction to group the unit price, from there can tell if the max volume has been exhausted.

++ auto buy from company, but after when there's active token, then buy from member's active token.

 + when earn TP after bonus payout , also auto buy at current price

 + limit to sell at 50% package value

 +  limit 1 active trade per member
-+ auto buy from company, but after when there's active token, then buy from member's active token.

 + polygon scan for transaction history